Post

 • Ok.
 Pico will appear as a 128MB USB drive.
 If not, disconnect it and plug it again while holding BOOTSEL button.

-• Now you can upload MicroPython by copying it to small drive
+• Now you can upload MicroPython by copying it to small drive.

 Copy Micropython

-• It will immediatelly restart and USB drive will disconnect and won’t be available
+• It will immediatelly restart and USB drive will disconnect and won’t be available.

-• Download PuTTY e.g. via Windows Store
+• Windows only: Download PuTTY e.g. via Windows Store.

-• Determine to which serial port Pico is attached, e.g. using Device manager
+• Determine to which serial port Pico is attached, e.g. using Device manager on Windows.
+On Linux try ls -la /dev/serial/by-id (for me it’s /dev/ttyACM0)

-• Connect to Pico (Serial port, COM5 depends on your config, speed may be 9600 or 115200)
+• Connect to Pico (Serial port, COM5 depends on your config, speed may be 9600 or 115200).
+On Linux type minicom -D /dev/ttyACM0.

 PuTTY setup